 In light of recent, multi-billion dollar cyber attacks, Google has introduced a framework to help developers improve software supply chain security.
 This proposed solution is Supply chain Levels for Software Artifacts (SLSA, pronounced “salsa”), an end-to-end framework for ensuring the integrity of software artifacts throughout the software supply chain.
 This framework provides recommendations for organizations to help achieve a more secure software development and deployment process; the key to this improvement is identifying and mitigating issues in CI/CD pipelines with the takeaways from Google’s SLSA.

-In this introductory blog, we will discuss the SLSA framework, the different security levels of SLSA, and the categories of SLSA requirements.
-Consider this the start of a series of posts on the SLSA framework designed to eventually deep dive into specific implementations.
+In this introductory blog, we will discuss the SLSA security framework, the different security levels of SLSA, and the categories of requirements.

 SLSA is inspired by Google’s internal “Binary Authorization for Borg” which has been in use for the past 8+ years and is mandatory for all of Google’s production workloads.
 The goal of SLSA is to defend against threats to the software supply chain, to fill a gap in cybersecurity guidance, and to help all consumers, from grandmas to CISOs, make informed choices with respect to the security of the software they use.